 3. Boston Manufacturing Company: The First Manufacturing Corporation

 The Boston Manufacturing Company was the first integrated textile factory, established in 1813 by Frances Cabot Lowell, Nathan Appleton and Patrick Johnson.
+The Boston Manufacturing Company focused on the manufacturing of cotton textiles.
 This company was the first to use the corporate model in manufacturing, which quickly became the norm by the mid-19th century.

 4. Atkins & Pearce: Two Centuries of Textile Manufacturing

 Established in 1817, this Kentucky-based textile manufacturing company started soon after the Boston Manufacturing Company, using much the same model.
 What makes Atkins & Pearce unique, however, is that they are still around today.
 The company has lasted for over two centuries now, producing materials for efforts during the Civil War and both World Wars.